How did the Greeks win the Battle of Marathon?

 To break the deadlock, Miltiades successfully encouraged Callimachus to change his mind.

-Having made the decision to attack, the Greeks were suddenly alerted to the fat that the Persian cavalry was missing from camp.
+Having made the decision to attack, the Greeks were suddenly alerted to the fact that the Persian cavalry was missing from camp.

 The surviving historical sources are not clear where they had gone.
 It has been suggested that they may have returned to the ships in preparation for a surprise attack on Athens by sea, or that they had been moved north to find better grazing ground.

-Regardless, Miltiades believed that it was a valuable opportunity to attack the Persians while their greatest threat was absent, and he ordered the Greeks to attack.
+Regardless, Miltiades believed that it was a valuable opportunity to attack the Persians while their greatest threat was absent, and he ordered the Greeks to prepare.

 Miltiades ordered his men to march quickly towards the Persian line.
-The Persian archers fired arrows at the Greeks, but the arrows were too light to cause significant damage to the bronze-armored hoplites.
+In response, the Persian archers fired arrows at the Greeks, but they were too light to cause significant damage to the bronze-armored hoplites.

-Then, when the Greek hoplites were around 400 metres from the enemy, Miltiades orders his men to sprint straight at the enemy lines.
+Then, when the Greek soldiers were around 400 metres from the enemy, Miltiades orders his men to sprint straight at the opponent's lines.

 This was a risky move, as running in heavy armour would quickly tire out the soldiers, leaving them exhausted when they finally began fighting with their enemy.